-No. Waivers are available for students living with parents and commuting from home within a 30-mile radius of campus.
+No. Waivers are available for students living with a parent or guardian and commuting from an approved commuting town.
+For a list of approved towns, click here.
 Exemptions may be granted for married students or students over 21 years of age.
 Waiver/Exemption forms are available as a downloadable PDF or may be obtained by contacting the Residence Life Office at 678-839-6426 or via email.
-Click here to access the Residency Requirement form.
 Print and mail your NOTARIZED copy of the form to:

 Housing & Residence Life